alexhkurz/introduction-to-smart-contracts/lectures/lecture04/lecture04_notes.md

 <h5 style="text:italic" align="center"><em>
 <div align="center"><img src="./bft_timeline.png"></img></div>
 Note: If you have `git cloned` the above image locally the text for the milestones above are clickable.
 Otherwise, you may go to the end of this document to find them.
-These are high level descriptions and primary reference work available in the links.
+There are high level descriptions and primary reference work available in the links.
 The last one, labeled "Nakamoto consensus," by Tim Roughgarden is highly recommended.
 He reviews a more detailed timeline in his talk and will prepare your understanding for the consensus section below.
 </em></h5>

 [Goto Visual References](visual-references)